Codestian/ICT1011/README.md

 Step 1: Go to Reception\main.py and change the COM Port on Line 120, to your individual COM Port number.

 Starting Up.
+Step 2.0: Ensure you have Nodejs installed in your system. [ cd/hotel-backend npm install]

-Step 2: Run your backend Strapi Server!! ---> [ cd/hotel-backend npm run develop ]
+Step 2.1: Run your backend Strapi Server!! ---> [ cd/hotel-backend
+npm run develop ]

 Step 3: Make sure your Strapi Sever has rooms Vacant! --> [ Go to http://localhost:1337/admin/content-manager/collectionType/api::room.room?page=1&pageSize=10&sort=id:ASC ]